Schneewolf-Labs/Chatty/README.md

 A framework for connecting AI to chat services like Twitch and Discord.

 ## Features
-- Streams chat messages with tmi.js
+- Streams chat messages with tmi.js and Discord.js
 - Profanity detection and sentiment analysis
 - Oobabooga API integration
 - Automatic1111 Stable Diffusion integration